F-Stop Collaborate and Listen - A Photography Podcast

 On this week's episode, we discuss:

-How he has adapted to living abroad as a photographer.
+How to get started with National Geographic as a photographer.

 And a lot more!